OHIP Jan 22 - Written by Krista DeKuyper

 Ambulance Transportation

 A lot of people think that ambulance transportation is covered by OHIP regardless of the situation.
 That’s not true.
-If it’s a medical emergency that you’re covered by OHIP but if the transportation is not deemed medically necessary, then you’ll need to pay a maximum cost of $240.
+As of 2025, OHIP only covers ambulance transportation if it is deemed medically necessary.
+Any ambulance transportation not deemed necessary will need to be charged and paid out-of-pocket.

 Routine Eye Examinations